What Is Pivot Table Filter?

-Table of Contents
+Table of contents

-How to Filter in a Pivot Table?
+How To Filter In A Pivot Table?

 #1 – Inbuilt filter in the Excel Pivot Table

-- Go to the insert tab and select a Pivot table as shown below
+- Go to the “Insert” tab, and select a Pivot Table, as shown below.

-- Pivot table Field will be available on the right end of the sheet as below
+- The “Pivot Table Fields” is available on the right end of the sheet as below.

-As we got the filters, we can now perform a different type of operations from value areas as well like sorting them to largest to smallest in order to know top sales/area/anything.
-Similarly, we can do sorting from smallest to largest, sorting by color and even we can perform number filters like <=, < , >=, > and many more.
-This plays a major role in decision making in any organization.
+As we get the filters, we can perform different types of operations from value areas, like sorting them from largest to smallest to know top sales/area/anything.
+Similarly, we can sort from smallest to largest, sorting by color, and even perform number filters like <=, < , >=, >, and many more.
+So, it plays a major role in decision-making in any organization.